deegrams221/deegrams221/README.md

 💻 Skills Include: HTML | CSS | JavaScript | React | Python | React Native

-🔭 Currently working on freelance projects and looking for a full time web dev job
+🔭 Currently working on freelance projects and looking for a full time job

 📫 How to reach me: deegrams221@gmail.com